 Case Study: American Underground and Roomzilla

-A company starts with a simple idea.
 Everyone has at least one “great idea.”
-If you make small talk with someone at a party, you’re bound to hear their great idea.
-But the divide between ideas and successful companies is vast.
+If you make small talk with someone at a party, you have to hear their great idea.
+However, the divide between ideas and successful companies is vast.
 Not every idea turns into a product and not every product turns into a company.

-While there are many excellent solopreneurs, to build the next Facebook or Amazon, it takes a team to build something big.
+While there are many excellent solopreneurs, to build the next Facebook or Amazon, it takes a team.

 One such coworking space is the American Underground, located in Durham, North Carolina.
 It’s at the heart of three, top-tier universities; Duke University, the University of North Carolina, and Wake Forest.
 This areas is also known as the Research Triangle.